nicholaswilde/home-assistant/docs/add-on/esphome.md

 I have added a device to monitor my water heater pilot to ensure that the pilot is still lit.
 I had an issue where my water heater thermocouple malfunctioned which caused my pilot light to go out.

+## :rocket: Future

+Future planned devices.

+### :droplet: Water Level Sensor

+I have an indoor plant grower that runs out of water.

+Create a sensor to send a notification when the water level is low.

 ## :link: References

 - <https://esphome.io/>